Half-precision floating-point format: Half precision examples

-Precision limitations

-65519 is the largest number that will round to a finite number (65504), 65520 and larger will round to infinity.
-This is for round-to-even, other rounding strategies will change this cutoff.

 ARM alternative half-precision

-ARM processors support (via a floating point control register bit) an "alternative half-precision" format, which does away with the special case for an exponent value of 31 (111112).
+ARM processors support (via a floating-point control register bit) an "alternative half-precision" format, which does away with the special case for an exponent value of 31 (111112).
 It is almost identical to the IEEE format, but there is no encoding for infinity or NaNs; instead, an exponent of 31 encodes normalized numbers in the range 65536 to 131008.

 Uses of half precision

-This format is used in several computer graphics environments to store pixels, including MATLAB, OpenEXR, JPEG XR, GIMP, OpenGL, Vulkan, Cg, Direct3D, and D3DX.
-The advantage over 8-bit or 16-bit integers is that the increased dynamic range allows for more detail to be preserved in highlights and shadows for images, and the linear representation of intensity making calculations easier.
+Half precision is used in several computer graphics environments to store pixels, including MATLAB, OpenEXR, JPEG XR, GIMP, OpenGL, Vulkan, Cg, Direct3D, and D3DX.
+The advantage over 8-bit or 16-bit integers is that the increased dynamic range allows for more detail to be preserved in highlights and shadows for images, and avoids gamma correction.
 The advantage over 32-bit single-precision floating point is that it requires half the storage and bandwidth (at the expense of precision and range).

+Half precision can be useful for mesh quantization.
+Mesh data is usually stored using 32-bit single-precision floats for the vertices, however in some situations it is acceptable to reduce the precision to only 16-bit half-precision, requiring only half the storage at the expense of some precision.
+Mesh quantization can also be done with 8-bit or 16-bit fixed precision depending on the requirements.

 Hardware and software for machine learning or neural networks tend to use half precision: such applications usually do a large amount of calculation, but don't require a high level of precision.
+Due to hardware typically not supporting 16-bit half-precision floats, neural networks often use the bfloat16 format, which is the single precision float format truncated to 16 bits.

 If the hardware has instructions to compute half-precision math, it is often faster than single or double precision.
-If the systems has SIMD instructions that can handle multiple floating-point numbers within one instruction, half precision can be twice as fast by operating on twice as many numbers simultaneously.
+If the system has SIMD instructions that can handle multiple floating-point numbers within one instruction, half precision can be twice as fast by operating on twice as many numbers simultaneously.

+Support by programming languages

+Zig provides support for half precisions with its f16 type.